elenderg/PAL-1000/instruções de compilação.md

 `/variable/parameter/no/rider/rider/rider/rider/00000000/no/1/no////`

-And you can see our "`ROUTINE INDEX:`" is getting a workout, too:
+And you can see our "ROUTINE INDEX:" is getting a workout, too:

-`ROUTINE INDEX:`
+`ROUTINE INDEX:

 `/4881 buckets/7862 refers/`